simunovicM/equilibrium/README.md

-Javascript binder - visualizing like never before
+Javascript binder - Bind data like never before

 I always liked the way angularjs binds elements (and did not like the way it doesn't support other UIs).
 In the company I work right now it was not possibile to implement angularjs into existing